wp-plugins/bookly-responsive-appointment-booking-tool/readme.txt

 Bookly offers interesting solutions to make booking process pleasant for customers: the only thing that is required from the client is to complete 5 easy steps.
 The intuitive interface, as well as clear and attractive design make this process extremely easy.
 Customers have the possibility to find time convenient for appointments, select service provider, book time and pay for services.
 One more thing that will please your clients is the ability to view the available booking time intervals in their own time zone.

-Letís say you have installed the Bookly plugin, but its default design doesnít correspond to the appearance of your website.
+Let‚Äôs say you have installed the Bookly plugin, but its default design doesn‚Äôt correspond to the appearance of your website.
 Our developers took care of everything: you can easily modify the booking form design according to your own needs.
-Itís possible to select the main color and change the fieldsí titles and descriptions.
+It‚Äôs possible to select the main color and change the fields‚Äô titles and descriptions.

 The plugin offers easy and comfortable way of communication between service providers and customers by using e-mail notifications (available in pro version).
 There are several types of notifications for different cases: reminders, confirmations, follow-ups, agendas etc. You may also send notifications to your staff members, for example to give some information about the next agenda or appointment details.
 Website owner can manage all notifications settings in the WP admin panel.